 In addition to the soups I mentioned above, these are some of my favorites, and more reasons to hang on to those Parmigiano Reggiano rinds!

-If you’ve enjoyed this Italian lentil soup recipe or any recipe on this site, give it a 5-star rating and leave a review.
+If you’ve enjoyed this Italian Lentil Soup Recipe or any recipe on this site, give it a 5-star rating and tell us about it in the comments below.

 Italian Lentil Soup